 - One is a lens cover.
 Many compact point and shoot cameras have an automatic lens cover.
 It will cover the lens anytime the camera is powered off.
 Obviously, this helps reduce the risk of damage.
 Some cameras allow you to place a lens cap over the lens manually.
 This works well also.
 The lens cover can also help shut out dust, sand, and dirt, although it only protects the lens.
 A camera without an automatic lens cover or the ability to have a cap put on the lens is a less attractive choice as an outdoor camera.

-- Another bit of protection that can be important related to damage from falling or a drop, is a camera bag.
+- Another bit of protection that can be importantly related to damage from falling or a drop, is a camera bag.
 I've dropped my point and shoot camera a few times while out hiking, luckily it was in a camera bag at the time.
 The bag fits it snugly and offers good padding.
 There was no damage at all, the camera bag saved the day.

 If you choose to carry your camera without a bag, it's risky.
 Personally, I would choose to put it in a lined pocket that zips to avoid a drop, however, you would need to be sure there was nothing else in the pocket to rub, scratch, or otherwise damage the camera.
 You would also need to be very careful not to sit on it, lean against it, or anything like that.

-- Of course another risk of using a camera outdoors is related to moisture.
+- Of course, another risk of using a camera outdoors is related to moisture.
 Electronics devices and moisture don't mix.
-Moisture can come in the form of rain, fog, condensation when going from cold to warm, or a drop into a puddle, stream, or other body of water.
+Moisture can come in the form of rain, fog, condensation when going from cold to warm, or a drop into a puddle, stream, or other bodies of water.